4d/4D-NetKit/Documentation/Classes/GoogleEventAttachment.md

 ## Overview

-Represents a file attachment on a Google Calendar event.
+`GoogleEventAttachment` represents a file attachment on a Google Calendar event.
+It exposes metadata from the API response and provides lazy, cached download of the attachment binary via `.getContent()`.

-Exposes metadata from the API response and provides lazy, cached download of the attachment binary via `getContent()`.
+Attachments are accessed via the `attachments` property of a [GoogleEvent](./GoogleEvent.md) object.
+To include attachments when creating or updating an event, set `supportsAttachments: true` in the request parameter.

 ## Table of Contents